Tailor Brands logo

 What do you plan to call your new company?
 Deciding on a name is the first step toward getting everything registered and operational.
 You should choose a name that’s easy for customers to find and spell.
 Also consider how that name’s going to look in a URL, because running words together can have unintended consequences.
 It could even make your website name appear inappropriate, completely by accident.
 There are some specifics for a name in Nebraska, as well, including:

-You can search for an available name on the Nebraska Secretary of State website, to see if someone is already using the name you want for your company or see the status of any names you’re interested in.
+You can do a Nebraska entity search on the Secretary of State website to see if someone is already using the name you want for your company or see the status of any names you’re interested in.
 To formally check on the availability of a name for your use, though, you’ll need to submit a written request to the Secretary of State’s office.
 You can do this by e-mail at [email protected], through fax at (402) 471-3666, or by mail by sending your request to:

 P.O.
 Box 94608